Category: Credit Card Guides

 3. Its travel insurance is fantastic.
 It’s saved me thousands of dollars over the years.

-And get this: For a limited time, the Chase Sapphire Preferred offers a whopping 100,000 Chase Ultimate Rewards® points after you spend $5,000 on purchases within the first three months from account opening.
+The Chase Sapphire Preferred offers 60,000 Chase Ultimate Rewards® points after you spend $5,000 on purchases within the first three months from account opening.
 You can do just about anything with that big of a points stockpile.
 I’ll show you what I mean — and why the Chase Sapphire Preferred® Card is worth opening even without this huge bonus.

 How do Chase Ultimate Rewards work?